 Table A4.2: RPS Policy 56

 The following proposed RPS policies are to be implemented by other district and regional plans.
-While they do not refer directly to the RLTS, they are consistent with its direction and vice versa.
+While they do not refer directly to the RLTS, they are consistent with direction of the RLTS and vice versa.